 - A method of making your work easier

 To choose the proper paint shield to use you have to consider the size of the paint job you are doing.

 - Small jobs can be done effectively with a putty knife or the household dustpan.
 These jobs include painting around your wall trim.
 You may have a long area of wall trim but you can move the paint guard with you as you go.

 All you really need at this point is to find something with a sharp and straight edge that can be held in place to absorb overspray or to stop you from coloring places you do not wish to color.

-- For slightly larger jobs like when you are painting the siding on your home you will want to use larger paint shields.
+- For slightly larger jobs like when you are painting the siding on your home, you will want to use larger paint shields.

-Paint Shield Tips
+Tip to Use Paint Shield